Velocidex/velociraptor-docs/content/vql_reference/server/rm_client_monitoring/_index.md

 Arg | Description | Type
 ----|-------------|-----
-artifact|The name of the artifact to remove from the event table|string (required) label|Remove this artifact from this label group (default the 'all'  group)|string
+artifact|The name of the artifact to remove from the event table|string (required) label|Remove the artifact from this label group (default the 'all'  group)|string

 Required Permissions:
 <i class="linkcolour label pull-right label-success">COLLECT_CLIENT</i>